 Basil Parmesan Scones

-I usually lean towards more sweet scones, but absolutely loved the combination of basil and parmesan when I first tried these Basil Parmesan Scones at The Trim Tart.
+I usually lean towards more sweet scones, but absolutely loved the combination of basil and parmesan when I first tried the Basil Parmesan Scones at Cara Mia Baking Co.
 They come together fairly easily too!

 Flour, baking powder, and salt are mixed together before cutting in the butter to create a crumbly mixture.
 Fresh basil and shredded Parmesan are folded in, followed by beaten egg and cream to form a light dough.